syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 ![](/assets/investigations/daralhikma/image15.png)
 ![](/assets/investigations/daralhikma/image10.png)

-Images of the hospital after the attack included in the Idlib Health Directorate’s Press Statement
+*Images of the hospital after the attack included in the Idlib Health Directorate’s Press Statement*

 According to a local news report released the morning of the attack, Dar Al-Hikma was attacked as a part of several air raids on Kfar Nabl and greater Idlib.
 Photos and videos showing the damage to the building were uploaded by [citizens,](https://twitter.com/dr_hammady/status/1133309630187220992)  [reporters](https://www.youtube.com/watch?v=lZWZTfuG9pY) and [news agencies,](https://smartnews-agency.com/ar/album/383074/%D8%AF%D9%85%D8%A7%D8%B1-%D9%85%D8%B4%D9%81%D9%89-%D8%AF%D8%A7%D8%B1-%D8%A7%D9%84%D8%AD%D9%83%D9%85%D8%A9-%D9%81%D9%8A-%D9%83%D9%81%D8%B1%D9%86%D8%A8%D9%84-%D9%86%D8%AA%D9%8A%D8%AC%D8%A9-%D9%82%D8%B5%D9%81-%D8%A7%D9%84%D9%86%D8%B8%D8%A7%D9%85#134721) including [Orient News](https://www.youtube.com/watch?v=wYTImxFEg8E), who were on the ground soon after the attack.

 ![](/assets/investigations/daralhikma/image17.png)

-A Reporter from [Orient News](https://www.youtube.com/watch?v=wYTImxFEg8E) showing and detailing the attack.
+*A Reporter from [Orient News](https://www.youtube.com/watch?v=wYTImxFEg8E) showing and detailing the attack*

 Orient News video was published at 11:26am Damascus local time as seen by [Youtube data viewer tool](https://citizenevidence.amnestyusa.org/).